Agustín Codazzi, Cesar: Physical description

-Weather
+Climate

 Temperatures vary slightly in the region that is located in the tropical domain, where general weather characteristics are high temperatures and low annual thermal oscillation, yet varies also by the altitude of the mountains.
 The municipality has two rainy seasons and two dry seasons throughout the year; average temperatures range around 19 °C, between 4 and 34 °C are not uncommon during the months of September to January.
 Hailstorms are present as the municipality is located to the left side of the mountains Serrania del Perijá, and these months have dense rainfall.

 As for temperatures, according to data accumulated by the IDEAM in the meteorologic station located just outside the town, the annual temperature is 29.5 °C, with maximum and minimum range of 24 and 35 °C, the highest temperature recorded in history was 44.5 °C on August 29, 2008, and a low of 15 °C. The hottest month is July, with an average of 31 °C, and the coolest months are December and January to 22 °C.